From Java 8 to Java 11+

 Java Modules

-, up to Java 16 to allow access from all modules to all modules.
-However it was removed from Java 17.
-As a result, the list of all modules that our code (and third party code!) needs to access needs to be listed explictly as a flag of the JVM via --add-opens
+A JVM flag existed, --illegal-access=permit, up to Java 16 to allow access from all modules to all modules.
+However, it was removed from Java 17.
+As a result, the list of all modules that our code (and third-party code) needs to access must be listed explicitly as a flag of the JVM via --add-opens.

-Because I felt that opening each module one by one when errors occured would not be very safe for the next release, I looked for a way to open all of them at runtime.
+Because I felt that opening each module one by one when errors occurred would not be very safe for the next release, I looked for a way to open all of them at runtime.

 I stumbled upon https://github.com/burningwave/core, which allows opening modules, but I did not want to add another dependency to our code base only for that.
 Fortunately, I found another dedicated class that does the job really well, just by calling the internal method.